Leveraging Expert Consistency to Improve Algorithmic Decision Support: Related work

 \subsection{Learning from human consistency}

-Our work draws inspiration from extensive literature that uses inter-rater agreement metrics as an indicator of reliability~\citep{cohen1960coefficient,umesh1989interjudge, banerjee1999beyond, gwet2002inter}.
-Such metrics have been popular in applied psychology literature for decades, and have been popularized in computer science through the crowdsourcing literature~\citep{snow2008cheap, amirkhani2014agreement}.
-With the emergence of an online workforce as an inexpensive source of data labeling~\citep{doan2011crowdsourcing}, metrics of agreement have been very useful to aggregate and assess the quality of crowd-sourced labels.
-Unlike in crowdsourcing, in this work we aim to learn from domain experts' high-stakes decisions.
-Expert elicitation is not as viable as collecting labels from crowds.
-Data is often sensitive, qualified labelers are scarce, and collecting multiple assessments for each case frequently requires setting up expensive review panels involving highly-skilled experts~\citep{gulshan2016development, mckinney2020international}.
-As a result, there is a strong incentive to find ways of leveraging the observational data containing historical expert decisions.
-The proposed approach enables estimation of consistency across experts from historical data even when just one expert has assessed each case.
-Here, a note must be made regarding consistency.
-Experts' consistency has been a subject of study for a long time \citep{shanteau1992competence, shanteau2015task}, with results generally indicating that experts tend to exhibit low overall consistency.
-Our approach does not depend on overall consistency, but on consistency displayed on subsets of data.
+Our work draws inspiration from an extensive literature that uses inter-rater agreement metrics as an indicator of correctness~\citep{cohen1960coefficient,umesh1989interjudge, banerjee1999beyond}.
+Such metrics have been popular in applied psychology literature for decades, and they have been popularized in computer science through the crowdsourcing literature~\citep{snow2008cheap, amirkhani2014agreement}.
+With the emergence of an online workforce as an inexpensive source of data labeling~\citep{doan2011crowdsourcing}, metrics of agreement have been used to aggregate and assess the quality of crowd-sourced labels.
+In contrast to this crowdsourcing work, we aim to learn from domain experts' high-stakes decisions.
+Eliciting assessments by experts is not as viable a process as collecting labels from crowds.
+Such data often are sensitive, qualified labelers are scarce, and collecting multiple assessments for each case frequently requires setting up expensive review panels~\citep{gulshan2016development, mckinney2020international}.
+As a result, the incentive to find ways of leveraging observational data that contain historical expert decisions is strong.
+The proposed approach enables estimation of expert consistency from historical data even when only one expert has assessed each case.
+Here, we offer a caveat regarding consistency.
+Experts' consistency has been a subject of study for a long time \citep{shanteau1992competence, shanteau2015task}, and results generally have indicated that experts tend to exhibit low overall consistency.
+However, our approach depends not on overall consistency, but on consistency displayed on subsets of data.
 Our empirical results show that non-negligible subsets of consistently assessed cases do exist in real-world data.